One may leave one's car here in a port, possibly with card left on display inside (7,3)

 'in' is the link.

-(Other definitions for parking lot that I've seen before include "Where cars are left in the US" and "Place for autos in North America".)
+(Other definitions for parking lot that I've seen before include "Where cars are left in the US", "Place for autos in North America".)